AtwalLab/BayesPowerlaw/BayesPowerlaw/docs/index.rst

    :width: 380px

 BayesPowerlaw is a Python package that fits a single or a mixture of power law distributions to data using a Bayesian inference approach.
 Posterior distributions of parameters are numerically determined by Markov chain Monte Carlo sampling.
-In addition, the package provides capability for
+In addition, the package provides capability for power law simulations, maximum likelihood estimation, and data plotting.
-- power law simulations
-- data plotting
-- maximum likelihood estimation

 Installation
 ------------